PhysicalAddons/blenderbase-public/README.md

 - Manage up to `3` modifiable Blender parent installation directories, that hold installed Blender version source file directories,
 - Locally register installed Blender versions, their addons, recently used .blend files and the most recently published downloadable Blender versions,
 - Download and install portable Blender versions from publicly accessible Blender Fouddtion online resources (`Stable` and `LTS` versions are currently taken from the European mirror website, `Daily` and `Patch` versions are taken from the main Blender Foundation website)
-- Uninstall both portable and installer installed (.msi) Blender versions,
+- Uninstall both portable and .msi installed Blender versions (for `Windows 10/11`),
-- Launch selected Blender versions,
-- Enable and disable addons when launching a Blender instance through Blenderbase,
+- Launch any registered Blender version through Blenderbase, enabling/disabling its addons, which are registered in the Blenderbase database,
-- Enable/disable addons outside of a Blender instance,
+- Enable/disable addons outside of a Blender instance, saving the changes in the Blenderbase databse,
-- Install community addons via .zip or .py,
+- Install any community addons via a `.zip` or a `.py`,
-- Semantic link addon directories (meant for easier addon development),
+- Semantic link addon directories (meant for easier addon development), when Blenderbase is launched `as admin`,
-- Uninstall (or delete the semantic link of) community addons,
+- Uninstall any community addon or delete the semantic link, if there is one,
 - Open recently saved .blend files in any selected Blender version (provided the specific Blender version works for the .blend file).

 ## Notice